 Reasons you could be due a UK tax refund

-- You did not use all your tax-free allowance in the year that you left the UK
+- You did not use all your tax-free allowance when you left the UK.

-- You still have income arising in the UK and is paying tax for it.
+- You still have income arising in the UK and are paying tax for it.
 These include income from a rental property or a private pension.

 - You did not claim tax allowances for expenses incurred while doing your job, such as paying professional fees or buying tools for work.

-Can I still work in the UK after claiming tax refund?
+Can I still work in the UK after claiming a tax refund?

 Applying for a UK tax refund does not affect your right to return to work in the UK.
 After all, it is your right to apply for a tax back if you are due a UK tax refund for Australians.